THE BASICS: WHAT IS AN AUDIO INTERFACE?

 WHAT IS A USB MICROPHONE?

 Here is also where the confusion relies on such devices!
 Many people don’t understand that this type of microphone is meant to bypass your internal audio interface from your computer/laptop.
-Often inexperienced podcasters will plug-in their headphones using the headphone output port from their computer.
-This leads to a lot of problems while recording such as sample rate sync issues, audio interface priority issues, and more.
+Often, inexperienced podcasters will plug in their headphones using the headphone output port from their computer.
+This leads to a lot of problems while recording, such as sample rate sync issues, audio interface priority issues, and more.

 LIMITATIONS OF A USB MICROPHONE.